In this post, we’re sharing the best ways to make money as a kid. From walking dogs to mowing lawns, these are realistic methods that work!

 Clean Porches

 In addition to everything I mentioned above, help your parents and ask for larger jobs that you can do for extra money.
-When my son needed extra money, some of the jobs I would give him were cleaning the garage, straightening the attic, picking up the yard (including the dog stuff), and washing the cars.
+When my son needed extra money, some of the jobs I would give him were cleaning the garage, straightening the attic, raking the yard (including the dog’s area), and washing the cars.

-Having said that, my kids didn’t get paid for everyday things like picking up, helping set the table, or cleaning it after dinner.
-They were expected to do these things because they were part of the family—not for money.
+My kids didn’t get paid for everyday things like picking up, helping set the table, or cleaning it after dinner.
+They were expected to do these things because they were part of the family, not for money.
 This was an important lesson for them to learn.
 It’s not just Mom and Dad’s job to do everything around the house.
 They lived there, and they were required to help out, period.

-But, as they got older, I realized that giving them extra chores with an allowance as an incentive was just one of the ways I could help them start learning how to earn and manage their own money.
-One of the first things I noticed when it came to spending their money was that they didn’t want to.
-It’s easy to spend someone else’s money, but when it was their own $20 that they worked hard for, they saw it entirely differently.
+But as they got older, I realized that giving them extra chores with an allowance as an incentive was just one way I could help them learn how to earn and manage their own money.

 How To Get The Word Out

 - Most of the ideas on this list require you to go door-to-door, which is a lesson in and of itself.
 It takes courage, and you’ll hear the word “no” a lot, which is an important life lesson.
-Once you’ve done work for one person, you’ll likely get repeat customers and new customers through word-of-mouth.
+Once you’ve done work for one person, you’ll likely attract repeat customers and new ones through word of mouth.
 You could also ask your parents, friends, and family to help spread the word.

 How To Keep Track Of Income

 - Since this post is geared toward children and teenagers, I recommend an income and expense notebook like this one.
-It’s simple and uncomplicated, which is all you really need.
-A simple spreadsheet would also work, and you could customize it to suit your needs.
+It’s uncomplicated and straightforward, which is all you need.
+A simple spreadsheet would also work, and is easily customizable to suit your needs.

 I hope this is helpful!
 If you have any tips you'd like to share, please let us know in the comments below.
 Be sure to follow me on Instagram, Pinterest, or Facebook, and sign up for my email list so you don’t miss anything new.
 Thanks for being here, friends ♥ |